UBC-Thunderbots/Software/docs/architecture-and-design.md

 3. Being a defender that shadows enemy robots
 4. Being a defender that tries to steal the ball from enemies

-Tactics use [Actions](#skills--actions) to implement their behavior.
-Using the [Action](#skills--actions) abstraction makes it much easier for Tactics to express what they want to do, and make it easier to design and implement behavior.
-Tactics can focus more on what things to do, and when to do them, in order to implement more intelligent and adaptable behavior.
+Tactics use [Actions](#skills--actions) to implement their behaviour.
+Using the [Action](#skills--actions) abstraction makes it much easier for Tactics to express what they want to do, and make it easier to design and implement behaviour.
+Tactics can focus more on what things to do, and when to do them, in order to implement more intelligent and adaptable behaviour.

 ### Plays
 The `P` in `STP` stands for `Plays`.
 A `Play` represents a "team-wide goal" for the robots.
 They can be thought of much like Plays in real-life soccer.
 Examples include: